Free Web Hosting by Netfirms

 Grenada National Museum

 The Grenada National Museum is located off Young Street in St Georges, near to the Carenage.
 This small but interesting museum offers a fine collection of objects and artifacts of the island's history and culture.
 Even the building in which the museum is housed is historical as it is set in the foundations of an old army barracks and prisons built in 1704.
+The Museum building was also the first hotel in Grenada.

 Rome’s Museum